 PP (polypropylene) is a commonly used polymer in the industry.
-Properties of Ultimaker PP include exceptional layer bonding and good adhesion to the build plate, especially when using adhesion sheets included in the Advanced 3D Printing Kit (for Ultimaker 2+ or Ultimaker 3).
+Properties of Ultimaker PP include exceptional layer bonding and good adhesion to the build plate, especially when using adhesion sheets.

-The use of the adhesion sheets (available separately or in the Advanced 3D Printing Kit for the Ultimaker 2+ or Ultimaker 3) is strongly recommended when printing with Ultimaker PP. This ensures optimal adhesion to the build plate.
+Ultimaker PP is prone to warping.
+Therefore, the use of the adhesion sheets (available separately or in the Advanced 3D Printing Kit for the Ultimaker 2+ or Ultimaker 3) is strongly recommended when printing with Ultimaker PP. This ensures optimal adhesion to the build plate.
 Please note that using glue as an alternative adhesion method will be insufficient for reliable adhesion of large prints.

 Health and safety

 Ultimaker PP is safe to print when using the recommended temperature settings listed above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.

 For more information, download the safety data sheet for Ultimaker PP here.